Summer Show Schedule

 65 Zinnias, one vase, 5 blooms

-66 A garden flower, predominantly yellow, one stem
+66 A garden flower, predominantly pink, one stem

 67 Garden flowers, perennials, excluding flowers in classes 50-65, one vase, one kind